Asset Finance Information

 What is a Soft Asset?

 Soft Assets are differentiated from Hard Assets because they are often intangible and have little or no resale value; a good example of this is software.
-Soft assets can also include items such as paint, office chairs, fixtures and fittings for projects such as refurbishments.

 What is Soft Asset Finance?